MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## Creating user data folders

-By default, WebView2 creates a user data folder in the [default location](#default-location-of-where-the-user-data-folder-is-created), which works well for most apps.
+By default, WebView2 creates a user data folder in the default location for the particular platform, which works well for most apps.
 If your app has specific needs, you can specify a different location.
 Make sure that user data folder location has appropriate Read/Write permissions for the WebView2 app runtime.

 To specify the location of the user data folder, include the `userDataFolder` parameter when calling [ICoreWebView2Environment](/microsoft-edge/webview2/reference/win32/icorewebview2environment) (Win32) or [CoreWebView2Environment](/dotnet/api/microsoft.web.webview2.core.corewebview2environment) (.NET).
 After creation, browser data from your WebView2 control is stored in a subfolder of `userDataFolder`.